Critical Care Nursing

 Clinical Interactions Effects

 Since a lot of assessments need to be done on ICU patients including for instance hourly checks on fluid balance and administration of medication, it is most likely that patients’ sleep patterns will be interrupted.
-These interventions when combined with other basic care needs for a patient in critical unit brings about de-prioritization of sleep (Esen, 2015).
-In fact, an ICU design may even compound issues, especially when it is designed as an open plan where patients are separated from each other but can still are within a common room.
+These interventions when combined with other basic care needs for a patient in a critical unit bring about de-prioritization of sleep (Esen, 2015).
+In fact, an ICU design may even compound issues, especially when it is designed as an open plan where patients are separated from each other but can still be within a common room.
 Studies indicate that each sleep cycle needs between 90 and 110 minutes to be completed.
 In critical units where there are constant clinical interactions, patients are unlikely to acquire quality sleep and this, impacts on their healing process (Lai and Bearer, 2008).
-Once a patient is woken up for medication, it remains difficult for them to fall back to sleep, more so when they are experiencing pain result of a surgery for instance.
-Disruptions for patients who are on mechanical ventilation have been reported to be higher, meaning that they might be among those that are the most sleep-deprived ICU patients.
+Once a patient is woken up for medication, it remains difficult for them to fall back to sleep, more so when they are experiencing pain as result of a surgery for instance.
+Disruptions for patients who are on mechanical ventilation have been reported to be higher, meaning that they might be among those who are the most sleep-deprived ICU patients.

 Ways Through Which Nurses Can Provide Holistic Person-Centered Care To Minimize The Impact Of The Environment And Put The Patient In The Best Possible Condition For Self-Healing